Current membership of the Tasmanian Civil and Administrative Tribunal

 AM awarded in 2011 for services to engineering.

-Past Member and Chair of Works Committee, Tasmanian Heritage Council; Past President, Tasmanian Chapter, Australian Institute of Building; Past President, Tasmanian Chapter, Australian Water & Waste Water Association [RPS]
+Past Member and Chair of Works Committee, Tasmanian Heritage Council; Past President, Tasmanian Chapter, Australian Institute of Building; Past President, Tasmanian Chapter, Australian Water & Waste Water Association [CCS, RPS]

 Steven, Kim BA (Hons) Public Sector Leadership and Management (UTAS)